 canvas.clear(skia.ColorWHITE)

-Now if you open the browser and switch to dark mode, you should see white text on a black background.
+Now if you open the browser and switch to dark mode, you should see white text on a black background, as in Figure 3.

 support for dark mode using the color-scheme